tebri11/en-for-designers/03-aboutness/03-aboutness.md

 Nowadays I study at VŠKK and I am still working for Abuco ICT.
 I create web design, online banners, posts, visual identity, icons, illustrations, etc. for them.

-## And my hobbies?
-Except for art my other hobbies are dancing, listening to music and playing games.I was a cheerleader 5 years ago, but the team fell apart.
-Now I do an American dance, shuffle dance, but only for free time.

 In the future, I would like to create my own mark called teb.r.i studio.
 Of course, I want to improve my skills by watching new trends.

+## And my hobbies?
+Except for art my other hobbies are dancing, listening to music and playing games.
+I was a cheerleader 5 years ago, but the team fell apart.
+Now I am doing an American dance and shuffle dance.